narayan954/dummygram/README.md

 🎊Code of conduct is applied for all conversations that happen within the contributor community here on GitHub.

-🎊Discussions are important,productive and respectful.
+🎊Discussions are important, productive, and respectful.

 🎊**Remember**:-There are real people on the other side of that screen:exclamation: